 Cut treats into bite-sized pieces and boil, steam or poach hard vegetables such as broccoli.
 Always supervise your cat when he or she is eating a treat.

-Do not feed treats to cats who are on a food allergy trail or to cats with known allergies to any of the above foods.
+Do not feed treats to cats who are on a food allergy trial or to cats with known allergies to any of the above foods.

-Cat-friendly treats are not nutritionally balanced and should mak up no more than 10% of the cat’s diet.
+Cat-friendly treats are not nutritionally balanced and should make up no more than 10% of the cat’s diet.